 I fiddled some more.
 We tried returning one of the access points to Amazon, thinking it was defective, but the replacement was exactly the same.
 I brought them both to my house and did some close-range testing and found that the throughput was much faster at close range.
 That meant that the distance, and especially the trees, were weakening the signal.

 We could give up, or we could double down.
-Since this was an official Money Mustache Laboratories experiment, and since this blog is now making some dough to fund itself (via the credit cards page of all places!), I decided to Double Down.
+Since this was an official Money Mustache Laboratories experiment, I decided to Double Down.

 So the Laboratory purchased an upgraded antenna for one end of the connection, to really beam that signal with maximum intensity.
 I found an external “24 dbi” antenna and a connector cable, both from the same TP-link company, and placed the order.
 Based on the picture and the price, I was expecting a cute little flimsy metal thing about the size of a small toaster oven.
 But when the big flat box came to my house, I was shocked at the size.